This dish was inspired by Yalda’s trip to Sicily.

-- 2 tablespoons of chopped basil
+- 2 tbsp of chopped basil

-- 2 tablespoons of chopped mint
+- 2 tbsp of chopped mint

 - 1/3 cup or 50g of pine nuts

-- about 20 black olives
+- About 20 black olives

-- 1 tablespoon of capers
+- 1 tbsp of capers

-- olive oil
+- Olive oil

-- salt, pepper
+- Salt & pepper

 Chop the eggplants in medium-sized cubes.
 Put it to sweat in a large pan with olive oil on medium heat.

 Chop your onion finely and crush the garlic cloves.

-- After 5 minutes of cooking or when the eggplants look like they are starting to soften, add onion and garlic.
+After 5 minutes of cooking or when the eggplants look like they are starting to soften, add onion and garlic.

-- Chop the herbs finely and the tomatoes roughly.
+Chop the herbs finely and the tomatoes roughly.

-- Once the onions and eggplants have browned, add tomatoes.
+Once the onions and eggplants have browned, add tomatoes.
 Season with salt and pepper.
 Let it cook on medium heat and cover the pan for about 5 minutes.

 Add the herbs, capers, and olives and cover for another 5 minutes.

 In the meantime, a separate pan, toast your pine kernels.
 As soon as they start changing color, turn the heat off and let them finish toasting in the hot pan with the heat off.